broadwayinc/skapi-documentation/database/delete-records.md

 });
 ```

-You can use the database query however you like to let users delete bulk of records that they own. (e.g. by access group, by table name, index, tag, reference, etc.)
+You can use the database query however you like to let users delete bulk of records that they uploaded. (e.g. by access group, by table name, index, tag, reference, etc.)

 :::tip
 When deleting multiple records, the promise will return success immediately, but it may take some time for the deleted records to be reflected in the database.